 Musician and actor Steve Van Zandt

-Musician and actor Steve Van Zandt is a guitarist for Bruce Springsteen and the E Street Band.
-He's also recorded solo and has produced a number of records and written songs for other musicians.
+Musician and actor Steve Van Zandt.
+He is the guitarist for Bruce Springsteen and the E Street Band.
+He's also recorded solo and has produced a number of records for other bands.
 He plays hitman Silvio Dante in the hit HBO series The Sopranos.
-He's also now a radio DJ.
-His syndicated show, Hard Rock Cafe Presents Little Steven's Underground Garage plays Sunday nights on a number of classic rock stations across the United States.
+His syndicated radio show, Hard Rock Cafe Presents Little Steven's Underground Garage plays Sunday nights on a number of classic rock stations across the United States.
+This interview first aired June 27, 2002.

 Copyright 2002 Fresh Air